NautilusOSS/5reel/docs/index.md

 - **BetPlaced**: Emitted when a new bet is placed
 - **BetClaimed**: Emitted when a bet is claimed and payout calculated
 - **arc200_Transfer**: Standard token transfer events for the yield token
+- **BalancesUpdated**: Emitted when bank balances change
+- **YBTDeposit**: Emitted when funds are deposited into the yield token
+- **YBTWithdraw**: Emitted when funds are withdrawn from the yield token
+- **Participated**: Emitted when participation keys are registered
+- **MachineRegistered**: Emitted when a machine is registered in the registry
+- **MachineDeleted**: Emitted when a machine is removed from the registry
+- **MachineSynced**: Emitted when a machine is synchronized

 For comprehensive event documentation including monitoring, analytics, and integration examples, see **[Events Documentation](events.md)**.